blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

    to define whether a Pull request must enter the gate pipeline.
 As of now Zuul only takes in account "Require status checks to pass before merging" and the checked status checkboxes.

+Likewise, it is recommended to set the :attr:`tenant.untrusted-projects.exclude-locked-branches` setting to avoid expending resources on read-only branches.

 With the use of the reference pipelines below, the Zuul project recommends to set the minimum following settings: